 Answered by Science Channel

-What are some benefits of wetlands?
+What are some results of the urban heat island effect?